Pit Bull Puppies From Birth to Six Weeks

 I dedicated this to Luna, Crazy Luna Baby.
 The sweetest love muffin we ever had!

 Apollo certainly resembles his baby self.
-He is a full year old now, and a full 30 pounds heavier than my other dogs.
 Obviously, the GSD in him is more apparent than in Abby or Pandora.
 He is literally a barrel, and a goofy mess.

 He hates being messed with when he is sleeping and has taken on an obvious need to be protective towards my husband and I since he recovered from Parvo.